Medicare Part C

-Under Original Medicare Parts A and B, there are no provider networks; so, you can go to any doctor or hospital you want, so long as they accept Medicare.

-If you go to a provider who is not in the network, your claim may not be covered (especially if you join an HMO), or you will usually pay more for the out of network doctor’s services.

 Under Parts A and B, there are no provider networks; so, you can go to any doctor or hospital you want, so long as they accept Medicare.

 If you go to a provider who is not in the network, your claim may not have coverage, or you’ll pay more for the out of network services.